 The work carried out by the FCA, particularly its collaboration with other bodies across the industry and the non-profit sector, has been pivotal in pushing the understanding of vulnerability to a whole new level.

-The regulator has proposed a definition of vulnerability, like when a consumer finds themselves in a position where they’re susceptible to detriment by either making inappropriate decisions or being led into positions that aren’t beneficial to them due to a lack of care by service providers.
+The regulator has proposed a definition of vulnerability, like when a consumer finds themselves in a position where they’re susceptible to a detriment by either making inappropriate decisions or being led into positions that aren’t beneficial to them due to a lack of care by service providers.

 There are two important aspects that businesses need to take note of:

 - Consumers may come to them in a state of vulnerability; and